 The University of Newcastle Justice Clinic

-The University of Newcastle Justice Clinic (UNJC) was established in 2019 and is based in the School of Law and Justice.
-It is a site for research, engagement, learning and advocacy, where researchers and academics work in collaboration with students to investigate cases for clients of the organisation.
-The UNJC is a hub to support individuals who have been impacted by issues within the criminal justice system and drive change to reduce issues in the future.
+The University of Newcastle Justice Clinic was established in 2019 and is based in the Newcastle School of Law and Justice.
+It is a site for research, engagement, learning and advocacy, where staff work in collaboration with students to investigate cases for clients of the organisation.
+The Justice Clinic is a hub for investigation, research and advocacy on issues within the criminal justice system, with a particular focus on miscarriages of justice and wrongful convictions.

 Due to our limited resources, the large number of applications received and our guidelines, some cases may not be accepted.

-The UNJC is not a legal practice, nor are our volunteers.
+The Justice Clinic is not a legal practice, nor are our volunteers.
 We do not provide legal advice or conduct legal advocacy and legal professional privilege will not apply to materials and information sent to us.
-However, confidentiality is a huge focus for our organisation and all information will be stored securely and under the strictest conditions ensuring confidentiality.
+However, any requests and additional assistance (if offered) will be dealt with confidentially as permitted by law.
+Information is stored securely and under the strictest conditions.
 When required, we work with lawyers associated with the Justice Clinic.

 Mission